javaee/jms-spec/pages/JMSListener.md

 This page contains proposals to simplify the configuration of JMS MDBs in JMS 2.1 and Java EE 8.

 This is version 1 of these proposals.
 These are out of date.
-Please look at [[JMSListener2 | version 2]].
+Please look at [version 2](/jms-spec/pages/JMSListener2).

+## Contents

 * auto-gen TOC:
 {:toc}